sekulovskin/bgms/README.md

-The `R` package <strong>bgms</strong> provides tools for Bayesian analysis of the ordinal Markov random field, a graphical model describing a network of binary and/or ordinal variables (Marsman, van den Bergh, and Haslbeck 2025).
+The `R` package <strong>bgms</strong> provides tools for Bayesian analysis of the ordinal Markov random field, a graphical model describing a network of binary and/or ordinal variables (Marsman et al., 2025).
 A pseudolikelihood is used to approximate the likelihood of the graphical model, and Markov chain Monte Carlo methods are used to simulate from the corresponding pseudoposterior distribution of the graphical model parameters.

-The <strong>bgm</strong> function can be used for a one-sample design and the <strong>bgmCompare</strong> function can be used for an independent-sample design (see Marsman et al. 2024).
+The <strong>bgm</strong> function can be used for a one-sample design and the <strong>bgmCompare</strong> function can be used for an independent-sample design (see Marsman et al., 2024).
 Both functions can model the selection of effects.
 In one-sample designs, the
 <strong>bgm</strong> function models the presence or absence of edges
 between pairs of variables in the network.
 The estimated posterior